mattex83/angularjs-quickstart/README.md

 <table class="table">
 ```
 create a custom css file in the app folder in order to give some margin to the table.
 E.g. 20% left, 20% right and 40px top.

 Don't forget to add it in the page HEAD!
 ```html
 <table class="table mytable">
 ```
 Now we have to initialize our app.

-create a javascript file in the app folder, import it in the page HEAD section and declare there your angular application
+Create a javascript file in the app folder, import it in the page HEAD section and declare there your angular application
 ```javascript
 var app = angular.module('demoApp', [
  	//module dependencies